yu31/timewheel-go/README.md

 # timewheel
-A implementation of Hierarchical Timing Wheels in GoLang.
+An implementation of Hierarchical Timing Wheels in GoLang.

 ## References